gitplus-apps/payfluid/README.md

 # A package that wraps eTranzact's [PayFluid payment API](https://documenter.getpostman.com/view/1587357/SWDzdLcg#3b4e3a30-4714-4d21-a53a-1ca938618ede)

 ## 📌 Overview
-This package helps you integrate PayFluid's payment system into your application in an easy and simple way.
+This package simplifies the process of integrating PayFluid's payment into your application.
-The package covers all the endpoints exposed by PayFluid.
+It supports all the endpoints exposed by PayFluid.
 * Generate secure credentials.
 * Generate a payment link to collect payments.
 * Verify payment details sent to your redirect url and callback url.